the fp is history-language-culture

 History of Northern Territory

-The region, however, was about as far from being new to human settlement as it’s possible to get – indigenous inhabitants had occupied the land for up to 60,000 years.
-It remains somewhere rich in Aboriginal heritage, and a fitting place to learn more about the traditional landowners’ ancient if enigmatic culture.
+It is thought that the history of the Northern Territory began when indigenous inhabitants occupied in the region some 60,000 years ago.
+It remains somewhere rich in Aboriginal heritage, and a fitting place to learn more about the traditional landowners' ancient and enigmatic culture.

 By 1911, having survived a cyclone and changed its name to Darwin (a nod to the fact that the HMS Beagle once laid anchor here), the outpost had become a small but efficient government centre.
 The Northern Territory gained a hard-earned reputation as a place of individual spirit, extreme weather and larger-than-life characters.